Jackson "Grant" Rose was born on Jan 11, 1871 near Ursina, Somerset County, PA, the son of Charles and Catherine

-On June 24, 1924, John married Helen Harvey (1903-1953), the daughter of Alexander and Barbara (Lodge) Harvey of Cambria County, PA.
+On June 24, 1924, John married Helen Garrow"Nellie" Harvey (Jan.
+18, 1903-1953), the daughter of Alexander and Barbara (Lodge) Harvey of Bedford and Cambria County, PA.
 Helen's father was an immigrant from Scotland, and her mother from England.
 John was age 28 at the time, and she 21, and both were residents of Langdondale, PA at the time.
 Rev. J.V.
-Royer officiated the wedding at Bedford, Bedford County, PA.
-On the marriage license, John claimed that his mother had been born in Wheeling, Ohio County, WV, but this is not confirmed, as she was believed to have been a native of Somerset County, PA.
+Royer officiated the wedding held at Bedford, Bedford County, PA.
+On the marriage license, John claimed that his mother had been born in Wheeling, Ohio County, WV.

-The Roses had four children, residing in Grey and Stoystown, Somerset County -- John W. Rose Jr., Martha E. Stern, Beatrice Arisman and Barbara Grace.
+The Roses produced a family of four children, residing in Grey and Stoystown, Somerset County -- John W. Rose Jr., Martha E. Stern, Beatrice Arisman and Barbara Grace.

-John served as a teacher in the Humbert School, Lower Turkeyfoot Twp., Somerset County, in 1915-1916, and later went on to become a "prominent farmer" of Jenner Township, Somerset County.
+John served as a teacher in the Humbert School, Lower Turkeyfoot Township, Somerset County, in 1915-1916, and later went on to become a "prominent farmer" of Jenner Township, Somerset County.
 He was a member of the Radio Church of God in Pittsburgh.